 Do you know what is the most hated maintenance chore in an RV is?
 If you’ve answered flushing and cleaning the RV black tank, you’ve guessed right!
-RV black tank maintenance is a nasty job but someone’s got to do it.
+It’s a nasty job but someone’s got to do it.
 Is it going to be you?
 Do you even know how to even empty and flush your tanks?
-Let’s show you how along with some great RV black tank maintenance tips.
 Continue reading “RV Black Tank Cleaning and Maintenance Tips”

 Because of our Country’s aging infrastructure and municipal water treatment facilities adding unhealthy chemicals, there’s concern for those camping in older campgrounds and RV parks.
 And because of that, we needed to look into getting a water filtration system for our RV.
 We found Clear Source Water Filter System and decided to give this water filter system a try.